Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 help(dim)
 ```

   * The `x` in the example tells you that this function takes an argument.
+If we read under **ARGUMENTS** we can learn whith object classes are allowed.

-➡️ Let's look at the help menu for `mean` and see how options are specified.
+➡️ Let's look at the help menu for `mean`.

 ```r
 help(mean)
 ```

-The help menu species the **defalt** values that are set for each option.
+This help menu also species the **options** that the mean function takes and their **default** values.
 As a default, trim is set to 0.
 In other words, all the values are used to calculate the mean.
-However, this value can be changed to 0.2, in which case, the most extreme 20 % of datapoints will be removed before the mean is calculated.
+However, this value can be changed to 0.2, in which case, the most extreme 20 % of all datapoints will be removed before the mean is calculated.

 ➡️ Give it a try: